alkasima/oposchat/AI_SETUP.md

 # AI Provider Setup

 This application supports both OpenAI (GPT) and Google Gemini as AI providers.
+OpenAI with GPT-4o-mini is the default and recommended provider.
 You can switch between them using environment variables.

 ## Configuration